imperfectlink/KeyboardRenderKit/docs/source/board_custom.rst

 |

-Your plane is now in the right position, next it needs to be scaled to be a little larger than the board footprint (S X + S Y)
+Your plane is now in the right position, next it needs to be scaled to be a little larger than the board footprint (S X + S Y) then apply the scale.

 |